lunarphp/lunar/docs/src/extending/admin-hub.md

 ## Adding to Menus

-GetCandy uses dynamic menus in the UI which you can extend to add further links.
+Lunar uses dynamic menus in the UI which you can extend to add further links.

 ::: tip
 Currently, only the side menu and settings menu are available to extend.
 But we will be adding further menus into the core editing screens soon.